hms-dbmi/pic-sure-hpds-phenotype-load-example/nhanes-load-example/README.md

 hpds/gpg_pub_key.asc

 HPDS expects a single CSV file with all of your data.
+The CSV file must be sorted by CONCEPT_PATH, then by PATIENT_NUM.
 That CSV file should have 4 columns:

 *PATIENT_NUM* - An integer identifying the subject.